1. Overview

 Output:

-• RequestId (string): Request ID from Coda API response header.
-Can be used to track the button action execution or for debugging.
+- RequestId (string): Request ID from Coda API response header.
+Use with getMutationStatus endpoint to track async button action execution status and completion.

-• ErrorMessage (string): Error message with details if operation failed.
-StatusCode indicates error type.
-Common issues: button column is not of type 'button', missing write permissions, or IDs are invalid.
+- ErrorMessage (string): Error details when operation fails.
+Empty on success.
+Common issues: button column not of type 'button', missing write permissions, invalid IDs, or token lacks access.

 Input Parameters: